-As of June 30, 2022, the Company had not commenced any operations.
-All activity through June 30, 2022 relates to the Company's formation, the initial public offering (the "Initial Public Offering" or "IPO"), which is described below, and identifying a target for a Business Combination.
+As of September 30, 2022, the Company had not commenced any operations.
+All activity through September 30, 2022 relates to the Company's formation, the initial public offering (the "Initial Public Offering" or "IPO"), which is described below, and identifying a target for a Business Combination.
 The Company will not generate any operating revenues until after the completion of its initial Business Combination, at the earliest.
-The Company generates non-operating income in the form of interest income from the proceeds derived from the Initial Public Offering.
+The Company generates non-operating income in the form of earnings on marketable securities held in the Trust Account from the proceeds derived from the Initial Public Offering.